 We will have not subsidise one sector of an economy at the expense of another.
 Once poverty has been eliminated, everyone should be free to produce whatever they wish or can, in response to market demand.
 We will not have any special innovation or industry policy, nor any regulatory exemptions for specific sectors based only on size.
 If the health and safety of workers is important (as it is), it is equally important for big industries as it is for the smaller industries.

 In particular, innovation is not created through funding by government of any ‘clusters’ or doling out favours to industry.
 The best way a government can promote innovation is by getting out of the way.
-It should not subsidise.
-It should not pick winners.
-A lot of money is wasted giving it away for free to wealthy bureaucrats and businesses in the foolish hope that this will prompt innovation.
-Was Facebook government funded?
-Bureaucrats will always create fake reasons to squeeze out our money.
-We have to be watchful that their greedy hands are kept away from our pocket.
+It should not pick winners, for it is losers who pick government.
+We have to be watchful that the greedy hands of those who want taxpayer money for their private benefit are kept away from our pocket.
+If ever any government funds are provided (in the rarest of rare cases), the funds must form equity, and never a grant.

 Single window clearance

-We will, however, formulate transparent policies, streamlined processes and single window clearances to create an enabling business environment for entrepreneurs and industries to help them compete in a globalized economy.
+We will formulate transparent policies, streamlined processes and single window clearances to create an enabling business environment for entrepreneurs and industries to help them compete in a globalized economy.
+India is the land of entrepreneurship and jugaad.
+Only by unleashing the entrepreneur can India hope to become an innovative and successful country.

 Strong insurance markets